-First Semester-September 12-17\$ 629.5

-Second Semester-February 6 595.5

-TOTAL FOR YEAR\$1,225.0 Which applicable
+First Semester-September 13-16. \$ 629 Second Semester-February 5 599 5.50 and music fees TOTAL FOR YEAR \$1,22 Transfer of the contract of th

 Students or parents who are able to show why they cannot comply with the above schedule, may substitute the schedule below upon the approval of the business manager.
 A charge of \$5.00 will be made for this special privilege.